 The dangers of misinterpretation of the Word of God by mankind are real.
 In my sixteen years of studying the Scriptures I have learned to hold fast to the simplicity of the direct commands and precepts of God in His Word and take lightly any interpretations by man given on passages that are not directly, “Thus sayeth the LORD.”
 There are things in scripture that are quite clear and then there are things that anyone can twist and distort to make them say what they want them to say in order to prove their own point and grant themselves authority and power over the hearts and minds of others.

-I have always been taught to compare Vashti to Esther in this book in every study that I seen on it.
+I have always been taught to compare Vashti to Esther in this book in every study that I have seen on it.
 Vashti was always depicted as a rebellious, stubborn, and arrogant woman and Esther as an obedient, respectful, and humble woman.
 In these studies I was encouraged to be an Esther and not a Vashti.
-Yet, I had never been taught that King Ahasuerus was not simply asking Vashti to leave her own party and step in and wave at those in the King’s banquet, but according to JD Greer was ACTUALLY being asked to walk into a room filled with the drunken King’s and all his drunk buddies wearing nothing but her crown.
+Yet, I had never been taught that King Ahasuerus was not simply asking Vashti to leave her own party and step in and wave at those in the king’s banquet, but according to JD Greer was ACTUALLY being asked to walk into a room filled with her drunken king and all his drunk buddies wearing nothing but her crown.
 If this is the correct interpretation of this moment in history… then Vashti should be celebrated along with Esther in this story, not used as her antithesis in comparison.

-If she is compared to Esther, then her comparison should be taught as the woman who said “I will NOT go to the King and if I perish, I perish.”
+If she is compared to Esther, then her comparison should be taught as the woman who said “I will NOT go to the king and if I perish, I perish.”
 This is how from this day forward that I will teach this book.
 No longer will Vashti be taught from me as a woman not to imitate, but she will indeed be heralded as the woman of courage that she proved herself to be.
 A woman who in her willingness to say, “NO, I will not go” made the way for Esther to be a woman who could say, “YES, I will go…” We need more Vashti’s in this day.

 We need more Vashti’s to say NO and when they are removed, when they do suffer the consequences of that NO, then let their be Esther’s there ready to come in behind them and fill those royal shoes with as much backbone and dignity and power and strength in the Lord as she who made the way for her to be there.
 In this world our No’s can be just as powerful as our Yes’s.
 Our No I won’t can mean we perish just as much as our Yes I will.